Code-Institute-Submissions/Fitness-tracker-MS3/README.md

 Password:test123

 ## UX & UI

-The aim with the FitnessTracker is for users, to add, manage, and view all of their workouts.

-When editing a workout the input value is set to what was initially saved for ease of editing.
+both desktop and mobile friendly, on accessing the login screen, you can either enter the below credentials or create your own user.
+The aim with the FitnessTracker is for users, to add, manage, and view all of their workouts, when editing a workout the input value is set to what was initially saved for ease of editing.

-The design is based around being clean and concise for usability, as the main focus of the site
+The design is based around being clean and concise for usability, as the main focus of the site, utilising the styling template materialise.

 ### Wireframe
  my Wireframes can be viewed [here](https://xd.adobe.com/view/4744aed7-1936-4de1-827a-5927a5d2836f-1217/)